WilliamAmbrozic/Twitter-Solana-NFT-Sales-Bot/README.md

 ```

 **fiat_currency**: The bot currently supports the following currencies: EUR, USD, CAD, JPY, GPB, AUD, CNY, INR.
 Change this value to change the currency in which Solana is converted if you choose to output fiat price.

+**use_img_on_chain**: By default in case the NFT image is greater than 3mb (Twitter will not allow) we use the compressed image file from MagicEden (use_img_on_chain == False).
+Change use_img_on_chain to True if you would like to use the raw image stored on ipfs, arweave, etc. **Note: In the rare case that your raw NFT file sizes are greater than 3mb, they will have to be compressed prior to being uploaded.** Please see the comment <#compress here> in the send_tweet function - place your function that compresses the ```tmp``` file there.
+For standard image files there are many resources online for python compression.
+For gifs, [this gist](https://gist.github.com/skywodd/8b68bd9c7af048afcedcea3fb1807966) may be of help.

 ## Free Use